-The carrying amount of cash and cash equivalents, trade and other receivables, Demand Facility, and accounts payable and accrued liabilities approximates their fair value due to their short-term nature.
-The fair value of the BDC Loan approximates it carrying amount as the BDC Loan has a floating interest rate.
-At December 31, 2021, the Corporation valued its cash and cash equivalents using Level 1 inputs.
+The carrying amount of cash, trade and other receivables, Demand Facility, and accounts payable and accrued liabilities approximates their fair value due to their short-term nature.
+The fair value of the BDC Loan approximates its carrying amount as the BDC Loan has a floating interest rate.
+The fair value of the Term Loan approximates its carrying amount as the Term Loan has a floating interest rate.
+At December 31, 2022, the Corporation valued its cash using Level 1 inputs.
 The Corporation does not have any Level 2 instruments.
 The fair value of the convertible debentures liability was recorded based on an estimated fair value interest rate and is considered a Level 3 fair value instrument.
+The fair value of the investment in equity securities are based on unobservable inputs and are considered a Level 3 fair value instrument.

-As at December 31, 2021 and 2020 the fair value of the debentures approximates their carrying value.
+As at December 31, 2022 and 2021, the fair value of the debentures and investment in equity securities approximates their carrying value.